cubenlp/ChatTool/README.md

 ## update log

-Current version `1.0.0` is a stable version, with the redundant feature `function call` removed, and the asynchronous data processing tool added.
+Current version `1.0.0` is a stable version, with the redundant feature `function call` removed, and the asynchronous processing tool added.

 ### Beta version
 - Since version `0.2.0`, `Chat` type is used to handle data